The Complete Agent Architecture

 With Memory

 Every agent boots with full context in under 60 seconds.
 Decisions are immutable and searchable.
 Mistakes become permanent rules that prevent recurrence.
 New agents onboard by reading files, not asking humans.
-The exec team gets accurate data because the system self-verifies.
+The team gets accurate data because the system self-verifies.

 The File Architecture